opencv/opencv/modules/core/doc/basic_structures.rst

 The class ``SparseMat`` represents multi-dimensional sparse numerical arrays.
 Such a sparse array can store elements of any type that
-:ref:`Mat` can store.
-"Sparse" means that only non-zero elements are stored (though, as a result of operations on a sparse matrix, some of its stored elements can actually become 0.
-It's up to the user to detect such elements and delete them using ``SparseMat::erase`` ).
-The non-zero elements are stored in a hash table that grows when it's filled enough, so that the search time is O(1) in average (regardless of whether element is there or not).
+:ref:`Mat` can store. *Sparse* means that only non-zero elements are stored (though, as a result of operations on a sparse matrix, some of its stored elements can actually become 0.
+It is up to you to detect such elements and delete them using ``SparseMat::erase`` ).
+The non-zero elements are stored in a hash table that grows when it is filled so that the search time is O(1) in average (regardless of whether element is there or not).
 Elements can be accessed using the following methods:

-#.
+*
-    query operations ( ``SparseMat::ptr``     and the higher-level ``SparseMat::ref``,    ``SparseMat::value``     and ``SparseMat::find``     ), e.g.:
+    Query operations ( ``SparseMat::ptr``     and the higher-level ``SparseMat::ref``,    ``SparseMat::value``     and ``SparseMat::find``     ), for example:

     ::